jimnewpower/batch/readme.md

 * Observer: the job launcher is the subject, and the job runner is the observer.

 # Batch Processing
+Why use a batch processor?
+Batch processing is useful when you need to process a large volume of data, and you don't need to process the data in real time.
 Key characteristics of a batch processing system include:
-* Not required to run in a real-time (stream processing) environment; can be scheduled to run overnight, for instance
+* Not required to run in a real-time (stream processing) environment; can be scheduled to run overnight, for instance.
-* A volume of data is processed (not a single record)
+* A volume of data is processed (not a single record).
-* Runs at a scheduled time or interval (usually after hours)
+* Runs at a scheduled time or interval (usually after hours).
+* Avoid human error, as well as the cost of human labor to perform the work.

+Alternatives to batch processing:
+* Stream processing: process data in real time, as it arrives: not ideal for this use case, as the system only runs once a month.

+How did we get here?
+By asking the questions below, and answering yes to one or more of them:
+* Are there multiple manual tasks that need to be executed in a specific order?
+* How are these tasks checked for quality?
+* Is there a need to process a large volume of data?

 ![Batch Processing](images/batch_processing.png)